awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/procurement-system-integration-setup.md

 **Note**
 You need to have administrator access to your SAP Ariba system to create the *Supplier Relationship* with AWS Marketplace\.

 Following the instructions and configuration settings from the AWS Marketplace team, you create the integration in your SAP Ariba test environment, with AWS Marketplace running in *test mode*\.
 In the test environment, subscription requests go to the Ariba backend so you can see the full flow including approvals, without creating a subscription in AWS Marketplace, and no invoice is generated\.
 This approach enables testing the configuration prior to enabling the punchout in production\.
-After your testing is complete and you are ready to move to production, [contact us](https://aws.amazon.com/marketplace/help/contact-us) to setup the account in the production environment\.
+After your testing is complete and you are ready to move to production, [contact us](https://aws.amazon.com/marketplace/help/contact-us) to set up the account in the production environment\.

 **Note**
 Don't forget to move to production when you're finished with testing your integration\.
 Otherwise, users in your system will believe that they're creating requests, but no software will be purchased\.